 Great school and my kid had a very good time.
 School had good supporting system.
 Lot and lots individual care given to each student

-Polaris Christian Academy is a private middle school.
-The principal of Polaris Christian Academy is Nanci Griffith, who can be contacted at email@example.com.
-140 students go to Polaris Christian Academy and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+Polaris Christian Academy is a private middle school in Columbus.
+The principal of Polaris Christian Academy is Nanci Griffith, who can be contacted at firstname.lastname@example.org.
+140 children attend Polaris Christian Academy and identify primarily as Asian; Hispanic; and White, non-Hispanic.
 The student to teacher ratio at Polaris Christian Academy is 13:1.
 Olentangy Orange Middle School is one of the nearest middle schools.

 - Drawing painting

 - Cross country

 My children transferred to PCA last year and we can not say enough wonderful things about PCA!
 Wonderful loving caring teachers and administrators.
 Excellent education!

 My son is in kindergarten at Polaris Christian and I also volunteer for lunch duty 2 times a week.
 I love the school.
 Volunteering has given my the chance to witness many teachers and students beyond my sons class and the school is excellent.
 The studies are advanced above my local school district and the facilities are impecable.
 Wonderful in every in way.